tuchandra/sitev2/content/self/reading_list.md

 ## Blog posts
-[Commentary: Andy Jassy aims to reinvent Amazon Web Services for the cloud’s next generation](https://siliconangle.com/2019/12/01/commentary-andy-jassy-aims-reinvent-amazon-web-services-clouds-next-generation) from SiliconAngle (what?), an interview with Andy Jassy, the cloud chief at AWS.

 Most things on [this course project page](https://courses.cs.washington.edu/courses/cse492e/20wi/project.html), found from the author of the Skynet Today article

 [The coming software apocalypse](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/) from The Atlantic.
 I've already read this, but worth revisiting.